ExperiencersInternational/tvsetup/readme.md

 > You can join the discussion about Freely here: https://github.com/ExperiencersInternational/tvsetup/discussions/25
 >
 > Apologies to anyone watching from abroad, I know this is not the news you want to hear but I expect that Freely will be a better experience for all of us.
 I won't personally be using the repository again after it launches (I hardly do now, mostly watch YouTube).
 If anyone is willing to maintain the repository with pull requests, I would be happy continuing to run this, but otherwise not.
+>
+> I'd recommend looking at @dp247's fork of Free-TV/IPTV if you haven't already (sadly isn't as ordered as nicely as it is here): https://github.com/dp247/IPTV/blob/master/playlists/playlist_uk.m3u8

 ## About